Skip to Main Content

 Morning:

-This morning we will have a later start.
-After short ride we will be back in Old Town of Dubrovnik.
-With the local expert, we will visit the Dominican Monastery in Dubrovnik’s Old Town, a serene oasis of history, art, and spirituality.
+This morning, we will have a later start.
+After a short motorcoach ride, we will be back in the Old Town of Dubrovnik.
+With our local expert, we will visit the Dominican Monastery in Dubrovnik’s Old Town, a serene oasis of history, art, and spirituality.
 Founded in the 13th century, the monastery houses a remarkable collection of Gothic and Renaissance art, ancient manuscripts, and a peaceful cloister where the rhythm of monastic life echoes through centuries.

 Lunch: